 A W A R D S P E C I F I C S

 Applicants may apply for up to $50,000 direct costs in grant support for a period of up to 12 months.
-In special cases, investigators may receive funding up to $150,000 if invited to submit a revised proposal.
 Successful awards will also include mentoring and project management support.
 Additionally, contingent upon interest from a UC DDC-aligned industrial sponsor, a higher level of funding may be offered to carry out an expanded version of the project, and substantial follow-on funding and/or collaboration is possible.
-Up to three seed grants will be provided per annual cycle.
+Up to six seed grants will be provided per annual cycle.

 E L I G I B I L I T Y

-Faculty in all series and ranks at UC Davis, UC Irvine, UCLA, UC Riverside, UC San Diego, and UC San Francisco are eligible.
+Faculty in all series and ranks at UC Berkeley, UC Davis, UC Irvine, UCLA, UC Riverside, UC San Diego, and UC San Francisco are eligible.
 Postdoctoral scholars, project scientists, and staff researchers are not eligible to serve as principal investigator of a UC DDC seed award unless they have been granted principal investigator status on their campus.
 Researchers who are UC scientists but not faculty can be listed as co-principal investigators.
 Any intellectual property arising from the granted research must be available for either exclusive or non-exclusive licensing to an industrial partner.